+By default, Uyuni uses a self-signed certificate.
 For additional security, you can arrange a third party CA to sign your certificates.
 Third party CAs perform checks to ensure that the information contained in the certificate is correct.
-They will usually charge an annual fee for this service.
-Using a third party CA makes certificates harder to spoof, and will provide additional protection for your installation.
+They usually charge an annual fee for this service.
+Using a third party CA makes certificates harder to spoof, and provides additional protection for your installation.

-By default, Uyuni uses a self-signed certificate.
 If you have certificates signed by a third party CA, you can import them to your Uyuni installation.

-- For more on self-signed certificates, see [Administration > Ssl-certs-selfsigned >]. - For more on imported certificates, see [Administration > Ssl-certs-imported >].
+- For more on self-signed certificates, see [ Administration > Ssl-certs-selfsigned > ]. - For more on imported certificates, see [ Administration > Ssl-certs-imported > ].